GMOD/jbconnect/docs/quick_start.rst

 ***********
 Quick Start
 ***********

+The quick start instructions demonstrate installing JBServer with JBrowse loaded as a an NPM module (since JBServer is generally intended to be a companion of JBrowse.
+JBrowse may also be installed in a separate directory.
+(Please refer to `Advanced Setup`_.)

 Pre-Install
 ===========

-JBServer requires `redis <https://redis.io/>`_, which is used by the queue framework (`kue <https://www.npmjs.com/package/kue>`_).
+JBServer requires `redis <https://redis.io/>`_ as a pre-requisite, which is only used by the queue framework (`kue <https://www.npmjs.com/package/kue>`_).

 Install and run *redis*